fbpx

 Agora

-In Corinth Paul met Aquila and Priscilla, Jews recently expelled by Emperor Claudius from Rome.
-The three of these were tentmakers (or leather workers) and may have had their place of business in the city’s commercial marketplace (agora).
+In Corinth, Paul met Aquila and Priscilla, Jews recently expelled by Emperor Claudius from Rome.
+These three were tentmakers (or leather-workers) and may have had their place of business in the city’s commercial marketplace (agora).
 This would have afforded Paul numerous occasions to speak with customers and passers-by of the resurrection of Christ.
 Acts notes that Paul spent each Shabbat trying to persuade Jews and Greeks.

 Lechaion Road